Boulder & Longmont Area Realtors

 Home Inspectors regularly come in contact with Real Estate professionals: Brokers, Agents, and Realtors.
 Realtors are members of the National Association of Realtors and must meet strict professional and ethical standards.

 We recommend that our clients retain a buyer’s agent.
 Having your own buyer’s agent will ensure that you have a Real Estate professional dedicated to your side of the transaction, as opposed to an agent that is working in what is referred to as ‘Dual Agency’, where the seller’s agent also represents the buyer.
-While legal, we feel that this practice is a clear conflict of interest.
-Each side of the transaction needs its own Realtor representation.
+While legal, we believe this practice constitutes a clear conflict of interest, as the realtor in this situation has a primary fiduciary duty to the seller.
+Each side of the transaction should have its own Realtor representation.
 Home Inspectors, by law, have a fiduciary responsibility to their clients (just like Doctors, Lawyers, and Accountants).
-Realtors do not have this responsibility.

-Some Realtors are more interested in selling you the house than selling you a good house.
-We don’t work with them.
-A good Realtor will want you to know the condition of the house you are planning to buy, and work with the home inspector to help you fully understand the house’s complete condition- the good, the bad, and the ugly.
+Some Realtors are more interested in selling you a house than selling you a home that is a good fit for you.
+We don’t recommend them.
+A great Realtor will want you to know the condition of the house you are planning to buy, and work with the home inspector to help you fully understand the full picture- assets, concerns, and everything in between.

-Here as some web links and contacts to Realtors that we have worked with personally, know, and can fully recommend with confidence.
-These Realtors have consistently displayed the level of professionalism and integrity that we admire and we have no hesitation in referring them to our family, friends, and our clients.
+Here are some web links and contacts for Realtors we have worked with personally, know, and can fully recommend.
+These Realtors have consistently demonstrated the professionalism and integrity we admire, and we have no hesitation in referring them to our family, friends, and clients.